Three guiding principles of isopublic

 THE GOLDEN MAXIM.
 Be egoistic foremost, altruistic as able, and always virtuous.

-It’s important to distinguish eudemic virtue from other moralities such as Christian ethics.
+It’s important to distinguish Eudemic Virtue from other moralities such as Christian ethics.
 Thus for example, Christian morality treats adultery as an unqualified sin which would condemn the adulterer to eternal damnation.
-Eudemic virtue is concerned with promoting maximum personal well-being in the material world, not in an afterlife.
-Under eudemic virtue, adultery isn’t itself immoral per se.
-To be immoral in the eudemic sense, one must act to cause ill-being to oneself or others.
-So for instance, adultery isn’t a eudemic vice in-and-of-itself (e.g. an “open marriage” isn’t itself a vice per se), but becomes eudemically wicked when the activity involves breach of contract (e.g. violating a marriage contract), deception, or endangering spousal health (e.g. exposing to an STD) without their informed consent.
+Eudemic Virtue is concerned with promoting maximum personal well-being in the material world, not in an afterlife.
+Under Eudemic Virtue, adultery isn’t itself immoral per se.
+To be immoral in the Eudemic sense, one must act to cause ill-being to oneself and or others.
+So for instance, adultery isn’t Eudemic vice in-and-of-itself (e.g. an “open marriage” isn’t itself a vice per se), but becomes eudemically wicked when the activity involves breach of contract (e.g. violating a marriage contract), deception, or endangering spousal health (e.g. exposing to an STD) without their informed consent.

-There are three conditions of eudemic virtue–don’t harm oneself, don’t harm others, and don’t behave such that a virtue becomes a vice (i.e. a virtue in deficiency or excess of Aristotle’s “middle state,” i.e. the Golden Mean).
-This because a vice increases the risk of violating the first two conditions, i.e. of doing harm to oneself or another.
+There are three conditions of Eudemic Virtue–don’t do harm to yourself, don’t do harm to others, and don’t behave such that a virtue becomes a vice (i.e. a virtue in deficiency or excess of Aristotle’s “middle state,” i.e. the Golden Mean).
+This, because a vice increases the risk of violating the first two conditions, i.e. of doing harm to yourself or another.

-There are 48 eudemic virtues each, if exercised appropriately at all times over a lifetime, is intended to maximize one’s well-being, all things considered.
-Click on the thumbnail (below) to see a table of eudemic virtues and corresponding vices.
+There are 50 Eudemic Virtues each, if exercised appropriately at all times over a lifetime, is intended to maximize one’s well-being, all things considered.
+Click on the thumbnail (below) to see a table of Eudemic Virtues and corresponding vices.

 Egoism before altruism, but altruism is a moral obligation.